Developing Ionic application with Clojurescript - To-do App

 [todo-screen])

-This uses standard Ionic components for a basic page layout.
+This example uses standard Ionic components for a basic page layout.

-Save it, and the screen will appear in your browser automaticlly.
-If you encounter compilation errors due to undefined view components, you may define placeholders that will just print a component name instead.
-Something like this:
+Save the file, and the screen will appear in your browser automatically.
+If you encounter compilation errors due to undefined view components, you can define placeholders that will print the component name instead, like this:

 (defn input-container []